ukri-excalibur/excalibur-tests/README.md

 - Once happy with results, commit to a branch.

+- **NB:** Notebooks in the `master` branch should not contain outputs, only plotting code.
+This makes merging between branches easier.
+The script `tools/plots.py` script may be useful to clear or refresh notebook outputs.

 # Spack

 Spack setup is non-trivial and the docs/tutorials are somewhat out-of-date / missing info in places (details in [this bug](https://github.com/spack/spack/issues/16730)).
 This section will therefore try to describe how to get a working spack setup from scrach on an OpenHPC system using `tmod` for modules.
 However you should probably read the ["basic use"](https://spack.readthedocs.io/en/latest/basic_usage.html) section for concepts.
 The quick version is that spack installs packages as described by a "spec" which (as well as the version) can optionally describe the compiler and any dependencies (such as MPI libraries).
 Multiple specs of the same package may be installed at once.